Night of Fear

-"Night of Fear" is the debut single by British rock band the Move, written by Roy Wood.
-The song was first released on 9 December 1966, and reached number 2 in the UK Singles Chart on 26 January 1967, staying for ten weeks in the charts.
-"Night of Fear" was the first of a string of four consecutive top-five singles in the UK.
+"Night of Fear" is the debut single by British rock band the Move.
+The song, a freakbeat, psychedelic pop, and power pop record, was written by member Roy Wood and produced by Denny Cordell.
+The track was recorded on 22 October 1966, at Advision Studios, based in London.
+It was later released through Deram Records as the group's debut single later that year, on 9 December 1966, backed with "The Disturbance".

+Upon its release, the track was positively received by music critics.
+Commercially, the single charted at number 2 on the UK Singles Chart, staying there for 10 weeks.
+It also peaked within the top 10 of charts in Ireland, New Zealand, and Rhodesia, and additionally charted in Australia, Denmark, the Netherlands, South Africa, and West Germany.
+The song was later released on the 2007 reissue of their debut studio album, Move (1968).

 Background

-By this point in time, Roy Wood had only written two songs, One of which was a B-side titled "Make Them Understand", which he had recorded with Mike Sheridan's Lot in September 1965 (a band which would eventually turn into The Idle Race).
+By this point in time, Wood had only written two songs, one of which was a B-side titled "Make Them Understand", which he had recorded with Mike Sheridan's Lot in September 1965 (a band which would eventually turn into The Idle Race).
 The other was "You're the One I Need", which was recorded by the Move in January 1966, however, that recording remained unreleased for several years.
 Their manager, Tony Secunda, had also started encouraging Wood to start writing more material, including tracks for a debut single.
-He started composing, and eventually, through the use of musical quotation, came up with two tracks, "Night of Fear" and "Disturbance".
+He started composing, and eventually, through the use of musical quotation, came up with two tracks, "Night of Fear" and "The Disturbance".
 The main riff and the bass line in the chorus is derived from Pyotr Ilyich Tchaikovsky's 1812 Overture.

-At one point, Wood wanted the single's B-side "Disturbance" to be the Move's first A-side, but "Night of Fear" was eventually chosen as it was deemed to be more commercial.
-Despite being an upbeat tune, the lyrics of "Night of Fear" revolve around supernatural occurrences, such as moving shadows in a hallway, along with shifting pictures in a bedroom and as such, the lyrics allude to the narrator being on an hallucinogenic substance, most likely LSD or Cannabis.
-"Disturbance" on the other hand, bases its lyrics on the psychologically disturbed mind of the narrator.
+At one point, Wood wanted the single's B-side "The Disturbance" to be the Move's first A-side, but "Night of Fear" was eventually chosen as it was deemed to be more commercial.
+Despite being an upbeat tune, the lyrics of "Night of Fear" revolve around supernatural occurrences, such as moving shadows in a hallway, along with shifting pictures in a bedroom and as such, the lyrics allude to the narrator being on an hallucinogenic substance, most likely LSD or cannabis.
+"The Disturbance" on the other hand, bases its lyrics on the psychologically disturbed mind of the narrator.

 The song features all four of the Move's vocalists: Carl Wayne, Trevor Burton, Ace Kefford and Roy Wood in four-part harmony, primarily featuring Wayne and Wood with Kefford singing the chorus "Just about to flip your mind, just about to trip your mind".